 As your child grows and begins to understand the connection between actions and consequences, make sure you start communicating the rules of your family’s home.

-Explain to kids what you expect of them before you punish them for a certain behavior.
-For instance, the first time your 3-year-old uses crayons to decorate the living room wall, discuss why that’s not allowed and what will happen if your child does it again (for instance, your child will have to help clean the wall and will not be able to use the crayons for the rest of the day).
+Explain to kids what you expect of them before you punish them for a behavior.
+The first time your 3-year-old uses crayons to decorate the living room wall, discuss why that’s not allowed and what will happen if your child does it again (for instance, your child will have to help clean the wall and will not be able to use the crayons for the rest of the day).
 If the wall gets decorated again a few days later, issue a reminder that crayons are for paper only and then enforce the consequences.

 If your child continues an unacceptable behavior no matter what you do, try making a chart with a box for each day of the week.
 Decide how many times your child can misbehave before a punishment kicks in or how long the proper behavior must be seen before it is rewarded.
 Post the chart on the refrigerator and then track the good and unacceptable behaviors every day.
 This will give your child (and you) a concrete look at how it’s going.
 Once this begins to work, praise your child for learning to control misbehavior and, especially, for overcoming any stubborn problem.

 Be sure to consider the length of time that will work best for your child.
 Experts say 1 minute for each year of age is a good rule of thumb; others recommend using the timeout until the child is calmed down (to teach self-regulation).
 Make sure that if a timeout happens because your child didn’t follow directions, you follow through with the direction after the timeout.

 It’s important to tell kids what the right thing to do is, not just to say what the wrong thing is.
 For example, instead of saying “Don’t jump on the couch,” try “Please sit on the furniture and put your feet on the floor.”